 Older kids can explore the songbook, each song is color-coded to match the colors on Octotunes' arms.

 Fisher Price Kick n Play Piano Gym

 For use from birth and in four ways, this piano station grows with your little one.
-It is a combination of a baby gym and a piano.
+It is a combination of a baby gym (also check out these top picks) and a piano.